kethia123/alx-low_level_programming/0x10-variadic_functions/README.md

-This directory is about functions
+This is the new directory.